 The alternative syntax applies to else and elseif as well.
 The following is an if structure with elseif and else in the alternative format:

-if ($a == 5):
+if ($a == 5): print "a equals 5";

 print "...";